 Urinary Tract Infection

 A urinary tract infection (UTI) is an infection of the urethra (urethritis), the bladder (cystitis), and/or the kidneys (pyelonephritis).
 UTI's are caused by bacteria.
 The bacteria enter the bladder by traveling up the urethra.
-In general, the urethra is protected, but if the opening is irritated, bacteria can grow there.
-Common irritants are bubble bath, shampoo, fecal soiling, or irritation during sexual activity.
+Common irritants are e. coli from the rectum & chlamydia during sexual activity.
+Sexual arousal causes dilation of the urethra and allows the bacteria to enter.
 UTI's are curable, but recurrence is common.